[Radius] Testing Radius authentication via global (radtest)

 $ radtest testuser testpassword {AWS server IP} 1812 testing123

-In terms of composition,
+In terms of configuration,

 radtest {username} {password} {AWS server IP} 1812 {secret key}

-It will look like this.
+It will look something like this

-If successful, Access-Accept will be returned as shown below.
+If successful, Access-Accept will be returned as shown below

 Sent Access-Request Id 43 from 0.0.0.0:48774 to {AWS server IP}:1812 length 78 User-Name = "testuser" User-Password = "testpassword" NAS-IP-Address = 127.0.0.1 NAS-Port = 1812 Message-Authenticator = 0x00 Cleartext-Password = "testpassword"